graindt/swift-bug/NETWORK_FEATURE.md

 ## Overview

-The extension now captures network requests (XHR and Fetch) made by web pages, providing detailed information about API calls, responses, and potential network-related bugs.
+The extension now captures failed network requests (XHR and Fetch) made by web pages by default, providing detailed information about API errors, failed responses, and potential network-related bugs.
+This approach significantly reduces memory usage while focusing on the most relevant debugging information.

 ## Implementation Details